alexknuckles/ultrasuite/README.md

 3. Open your browser to `http://localhost:5000`.

 Data uploads and database files are kept locally; no external services are required.

+## Customization

+The UI color scheme can be adjusted by editing the CSS variables in `static/styles.css`.
+The primary and highlight colors are defined as `--ultra-primary` and `--ultra-highlight` under the `:root` selector.

 ## Project Layout